Private Dinners

 The World Affairs Council of Charlotte will host an exclusive private dinner with the Honorable Elaine F. Marshall, North Carolina Secretary of State, on Tuesday, April 14, 2026 for a conversation on the role of foreign direct investments, global business, and international engagement in shaping North Carolina’s economic future.
 Guests will hear directly from Secretary Marshall and have the opportunity to ask questions during a discussion on how global connections continues to drive economic growth and opportunity across the state.

 March 12th, 2026: WACC Private Dinner with General (Ret.)
-Paul Nakasone, U.S. Army Four-Star General, Founding Director of Vanderbilt University’s Institute of National Security, Former 3rd Commander of the United States Cyber Command and Director of the NSA
+Paul Nakasone, U.S. Army Four-Star General, Former Director of the National Security Agency, Founding Director of Vanderbilt University’s Institute of National Security, and Former 3rd Commander of the United States Cyber Command

 The World Affairs Council of Charlotte will host an exclusive, off-the-record private dinner with General (Ret.)
 Paul M. Nakasone on March 12, 2026, limited to just 24 guests.
 General Nakasone led U.S. Cyber Command and the National Security Agency from 2018 to 2024, overseeing America’s cyber defense during a period of escalating global threats.
 Now Founding Director of Vanderbilt University’s Institute of National Security, he continues to shape national dialogue on cybersecurity and emerging technologies.
 This intimate dinner offers rare, direct access to General Nakasone’s insights on the cyber challenges defining today’s global security environment.